 More inclusive with the flick of a switch

-To this end, FITREC is pleased to be partnering with WeFlex to help raise awareness of disability and how we can make our workout spaces more inclusive.
+FITREC is pleased to be partnering with WeFlex as part of FITREC DNA and to help raise awareness of disability and how we can make our workout spaces more inclusive.
 We also welcome the WeFlex initiative to provide education, training, and resources for fitness professionals with the intention of facilitating access to NDIS funding.
 This will allow fitpros to support more people in our communities.

-Enjoy this article by Tommy Trout of WeFlex and please take a couple of minutes to complete their questionnaire.
+Enjoy this article by Tommy Trout of WeFlex.

 “Can we please leave?
 It’s too loud for me”